Rose-Yang1232/Yuwei_dojo/web-security/xss-stored-alert/DESCRIPTION.md

 ----
 **DEBUGGING:**
-Here, we need a slightly more advanced approach to debugging.
+Before you start assuming something is wrong, `try reloading the webpage` in the firefox browser.
+Since this webpage doesn't poll or stream content, new posts may not appear until you reload the page.
-Two main things can go wrong here.
+Otherwise, two main things can go wrong here.

 1. First, you might not be injecting your `<script>` tag properly.
    You should check this similar to the debugging path of the previous challenge: bring it up in Firefox and View Source or Inspect Element to make sure it looks correct.